Quick Answer

 You own weekly controls; your specialist owns periodic review and threshold-sensitive interpretation.

-Close monthly, and run specialist review at least annually, then tighten cadence when complexity changes (new country, new accounts, or approaching Add current threshold after verification).
+Close monthly, and run specialist review at least annually, then tighten cadence when complexity changes (new country, new accounts, or approaching a verified filing trigger or legal threshold).

 Once this foundation is steady, Stage 2 adds people, payroll, and contractor controls on top of it.
 For a deeper operating playbook, see How to Manage Bookkeeping for Your Freelance Business.